knorm/knorm/docs/guides/getting-started.md

 Knorm has a peer dependency on [knex](http://knexjs.org).
 If you haven't installed it yet, [install it now](http://knexjs.org/#Installation).

-> For simplicity, this guide assumes that you have

 As an example, let's set up a postgres connection:

 ```js